UNRWA discovers terrorist tunnel under Gaza school

 According to UNRWA, the "cavity" amounted to "a major breach of the agency's neutrality and a breach of international law" and exposed children and UN personnel to "grave security and safety hazards."
 As per the Israeli army, the tunnel was really built by insurgents in Gaza.

-In Gaza, the Palestinian region ruled by Hamas and home to a network of tunnels, some of which have been used in previous conflicts with Israel, the UN reported on Thursday
+The United Nations Relief and Works Agency (UNRWA) for Palestine Refugees in the Near East discovered a tunnel was discovered under a United Nations school in Gaza.
+UNRWA officials said that a "man-made cavity" was detected under the school grounds after which the area was sectioned off and the tunnel was sealed.
+Gaza is a Palestinian region ruled by the Hamas and is home to a network of tunnels, some of which have been used in previous conflicts with Israel, the UN agency reported on Thursday.

 According to UNRWA, the "cavity" amounted to "a major breach of the agency's neutrality and a breach of international law" and exposed children and UN personnel to "grave security and safety hazards."
 As per the Israeli army, the tunnel was really built by insurgents in Gaza.